But for Now Leave Me Alone: Critical reception

 Hwang Du-ha of Rhythmer rated the album 3 out of 5 stars.
 According to him, the charm of But for Now Leave Me Alone is its sophisticated and elegant production.
 However, because of pH-1's monotonous rap performance, "the more you listen to it attentively, the more you lose interest in it."

-Catherine Parker of Seoul Therapy rated the album 9 out of 10 points.
-According to her, it "encompasses pH-1’s music tastes by including genres and sounds that he listens to and loves, allowing him to showcase his skills as a singer, rapper, and above all, a storyteller."
+Catherine Parker of Seoul Therapy gave the album 9 out of 10 points.
+According to her, it "encompasses pH-1's music tastes by including genres and sounds that he listens to and loves, allowing him to showcase his skills as a singer, rapper, and above all, a storyteller."

 Jang Jun-hwan of IZM rated "Mr. Bad" 3 out of 5 stars.
 According to him, it is a pre-release that "draws attention even without a definite impact."
-He concluded that pH-1 proves again that he is a "all-rounder" who can fit into any song.
+He concluded that pH-1 proves again that he is an "all-rounder" who can fit into any song.